Anger Management Games

 Here's your chance to learn by teaching.
 Here are the steps to this simple but powerful game:

 • Name It!
 This is where you are teaching children the language of emotion.
-Books like this one provide the basic language you need to accomplish this, and I'll give you a summary here.
-Basically the words for anger are, I'm angry or I feel anger or I'm mad.
+Basically the words for naming anger are, I'm angry! or I feel angry! or I'm mad!
 You'll notice we're not saying, "S/he made me mad" or anybody "made me" anything.
 We're trying to teach responsibility here.
 It's also good to name the other emotions, like scared, afraid, sad, hurt, etc.

 • Claim It!
 This is another step in taking full responsibility.
 To help with this part, encourage your child to say only, "I'm angry!" instead of "I'm angry at her!"
 The focus is helping the child claim ownership of their emotions, so that they can learn to act responsibly.
 If they're caught in blaming others (the "blame game"), then they have to wait for the other person to change before they can feel good again.
 Acceptable language might be, "I'm angry because..." or "I get mad when..."
 I realize these are subtle distinctions, but I assure you they are important.